yorikvanhavre/FreeCAD-manual/navigating_in_the_3d_view.md

 ## Navigating in the 3D view

+### A word about the 3D space

+If this is your first contact with a 3D application, you will need to grab some concepts first.
+If not, you can safely skip this section.

+The FreeCAD 3D space is an [euclidian space](https://en.wikipedia.org/wiki/Euclidean_space).
+It has an origin point and three axes: X, Y and Z. If you look at your scene from above, conventionally, the X axis points to the right, the Y axis to the back, and the Z axis upwards.
+Every point of every object that exists in that space can be located by its (x,y,z) coordinates.
+For example, a point with coordinates (2,3,1) will lie at 2 units on the X axis, 3 units on the Y axis, and 1 unit on the Z axis.

+You can look at that scene from any angle, like if you were holding a camera.
+That camera can be moved left, right, up and down (pan), rotated (rotate) and brought closer or further from the scene (zoom).

+### The FreeCAD 3D view

 Navigating in the FreeCAD 3D view can be done with a mouse, a Space Navigator device, the keyboard, a touchpad, or a combination of those.
 FreeCAD proposes several [navigation modes](http://www.freecadweb.org/wiki/index.php?title=Mouse_Model), which determine how